Whether it’s the weekend, the school holidays or just a family day out, you’ll find plenty of things to do with the kids in Leeds…

 Leeds City Museum is great for family days out and there’s loads to discover here, with collections covering everything from the city’s past, to life on earth and the ancient world.
 Along the way, you’ll encounter the iconic Leeds Tiger, a 3,000-year-old Egyptian mummy that survived a bombing raid and the skeleton of a 152-year-old long-finned pilot whale.
 Visit the Leeds Collectors’ Gallery, which is full of weird and wonderful exhibits collected over the years and look out for their regular exhibitions and events too.

 Leeds City Museum, Millennium Square, Leeds, West Yorkshire, LS2 8BH.

 12. Challenge the kids to a go-karting race

 If you want to give the kids a day out they won’t forget, head to Team Sport.
-It’s the ultimate go-karting experience, with 580 metres of track for you to race around.
+It’s the ultimate go-karting experience, with 580 metres of track to race on.
 Expect hairpin turns and speedy straights, as you give the kids a run for their money, putting their video game practice to the test against your real-life driving experience.
-They offer a range of family experience packages, each of which comes with a full safety briefing, so you know your little ones are in good hands – and if you want to sit it out, they offer kids sessions too.
+They offer a range of family packages, each of which comes with a full safety briefing, so you know your little ones are in good hands – and if you want to sit it out, they offer kids sessions too.